Tuscan Panzanella salad makes a fantastic, easy-to-make meal or flavorful side. Make it all summer long, when tomatoes are at their best!

 Stale Bread or Fresh Bread

-This salad was originally created to use up stale bread.
 Traditionally the bread is not toasted, but I like to cut it into cubes and grill or roast them to give some extra crunch.

 If you want to follow the traditional route simply cut day-old bread into slices, and soak them in cold water for 1 minute.

-Then wring the bread out like a sponge and break apart into small bits.
+Then wring the bread out like a sponge and break it apart into small bits.
 Otherwise, keep scrolling down for my crunchy crispy toasted bread version.

 Tomatoes & Cucumber